ramortegui/phoenix_trivia/README.md

 "test everything!!!, improve UI, Refactor, etc.etc.
 The main goal was to use live view, and it has been  accomplished"

+## About the game

+Trivia is getting 5 Computer/IT questions from [`Trivia API`](https://opentdb.com/api_config.php),
+the players can join to other trivias on the waiting period.
+On the botton you can see the positions.
+The player(s) with the higher score win the game.

 ## About the app

-My game, my rules! :D.  It's a basic trivia, so don't expect far from asking some question and checking answers :)

-Trivia is getting questions from [`Trivia API`](https://opentdb.com/api_config.php) and uses websockets so any new socket connection like the refresh of the page will generate a temporal user that will live as the websocket lives.

 Trivia app is reactive, but I only use javascript to load a predefined libraries and config the app. :D.  [`https://github.com/phoenixframework/phoenix_live_view`](https://github.com/phoenixframework/phoenix_live_view) it's awesome!